0n1shi/helloworld-with-bios/README.md

 The last two bytes in the boot sector is `0x55` and `0xaa`.

-it must be put like below
+It must be put like below

 ```
 db 0x55